 What type of cruise will I be sailing on?

 Are you going on a river cruise with lots of daily adventures?
-This will require plenty of comfortable active wear and easy to wear athletic shoes or sandals.
-You will want an easy to wear port bag for your water bottle, snacks, and easy access.
+This will require plenty of comfortable active wear and easy-to-wear athletic shoes or sandals.
+You will want an easy-to-wear port bag for your water bottle, snacks, and easy access.

 Is it more of a beach vacation?
-Will you spend more time lounging the sun?
+Will you spend more time lounging in the sun?
 Pack a beach bag that repels sand easily, some baby powder to knock off the sand at the end of the day, and plenty of sunscreen.

 Are you going on an Alaskan adventure?
 Book that verandah room and pack some binoculars to take in all of the amazing scenery!
 Consider the time of year and check the weather forecast for the most appropriate clothing options.